ssupshub/Login-element/README.md

 Use the credentials you created in the MongoDB database to log in.
 If the credentials are correct, you will be redirected to a welcome page.

-## Customization

-Feel free to customize the HTML and CSS files to match your desired aesthetic.
-You can also expand the functionality by adding features like password recovery, user registration, etc.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments